What makes a great party disco?

 Playing the music you want

-I play the music you want to hear.
-Why wouldn’t I, after all it’s your party?
+A great party disco means that I play the music you want to hear.
+Why wouldn’t I, after all it’s your party, and we all want a great party disco.

 My knowledge of music is second to none.
 That means I can play virtually anything you want.
 I welcome your requests or a playlist, or you can sit back to leave it to me.
 Many discos will either not have the experience to know their music well enough or unfortunately will not accommodate what you want played.